We’re excited to introduce a new online resource for finding and posting volunteer opportunities!

 - Receive a “Go-Kit” that will contain all the materials necessary to initially stage a Volunteer Coordination Center (VCC).

 - Have learned the benefits and challenges associated with management of spontaneous, unaffiliated volunteers.

 - Have the tools necessary to complete a spontaneous volunteer management plan for their municipality.

-For more information or to be put on a waiting list for future Spontaneous Volunteer Management Trainings, contact Mary at firstname.lastname@example.org.
+For more information or to be put on a waiting list for future Spontaneous Volunteer Management Trainings, contact Jacob Johnson at firstname.lastname@example.org.
 These trainings are being conducted in coordination with DEM and the Utah Volunteer and Donations Coordination team (VDCT).